 4. Risk level legend- each range of risk level is displayed on the graph

-5. Student scores for each screening period, they are colored based on their risk level
+5. Student scores for each screening period, are colored based on their risk level

 a.
 This number is an amount per month or week based on the scoring system used for the assessment.
-The default is underlined below, this is based on sensitivity and best use of growth data.
-Remember, the interval type can be changed with the drop down on the top of the page (2).
+The default is underlined below, this is based on sensitivity and the best use of growth data.
+Remember, the interval type can be changed with the drop-down at the top of the page (2).

 i.
 CBM Reading- words correct per minute per month or week

 ii. aReading and aMath- points per month or week

 iii. earlyReading and earlyMath- Composite points per month or week